ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

        3220459    5283      0       0       0       0
 ~~~

 In the output above, you can see that only the `vmbr0` interface is reporting many `dropped` `RX` packets.
-As you can imagine, this was kind of bothersome, so I tracked them down.
+Since they looked odd, they have to be tracked down.
 To do that there is a command called `tcpdump` that comes handy to see the packets themselves.
 The command captures the traffic going on in your system's network and prints a description of each packet it sees.
-I executed `tcpdump` as follows.
+The `tcpdump` command was executed as follows:

 ~~~sh
 $ sudo tcpdump -vvv -leni vmbr0 > captured-packets.txt